ShannaSeigel/digital-brain/zk-public/note-taking-vs-note-making.md

 	</tr>
 </table>

-<!--
-diif note? benefits of note making per nick?
--->

-#sgs-to-develop
+Both options, taking notes on material or making notes about reactions, are tools that have their place.
+In my own notes they can happen simultaneously as I write down a concept and what I think about it.
+There may also be times where I want to focus on reading and adding a highlight or a quick comment is the best way to remind myself of an idea to explore further in the future.

-### My failures in note taking
+### My experiences in note taking

+On the whole, I can see myself frequently falling into the trap of collecting bookmarks, highlights, whatever, and not really engaging with material.
+Note *taking* usually ends up *making* more work for me later.
+By highlighting a bunch of content and/or taking notes that just copy what the material says I create a backlog of "thoughts to process later," which I usually never get around to reviewing.

 After years of jotting down notes, I have a cluttered mess of files that is overwhelming to think about, let alone organize.
-For me, I often save multiple pages about the same topic to review later with the goal of learning something.
+I often save multiple pages about the same topic to review later with the goal of learning something.
 But that creates a burden of 20 more things to read before getting to my own ideas.
-Plus it takes me so long (months to years) to come back to some bookmarks that it's an outdated waste of space.
+Plus it takes me so long (months to years) to come back to some notes that it's an outdated waste of space.
 Most anything I'm trying to learn I can search for online.

 ### I want to stop cataloging someone else's ideas

-I certainly identify with the idea being discussed in the [LYT workshop](../../zk-public/-lyt-workshop-map.md) that most of my notes are full of someone else's content and/or out-of-date tasks.

 Instead of collecting lots of new ideas in a pile where I haven't actually learned anything, I can focus on developing the knowledge I already have, in my own words.
 Creating quality over quantity.

-Concept reviewed in [linking-your-thinking](linking-your-thinking.md) course.
-See [LYT-workshop-map](-lyt-workshop-map.md).
+*Concept reviewed in [linking-your-thinking](linking-your-thinking.md) course.
+See [LYT-workshop-map](-lyt-workshop-map.md).*

+<!--
+diif note? benefits of note making per nick?
+-->

 ------------------------